 Graphics Processing Unit (GPU)

 The GPU is the most important component of a gaming laptop because it determines the performance.
-Unfortunately, it is also what determines the price of a gaming laptop; better GPU results in a higher price.
+Unfortunately, it also determines the price of a gaming laptop; better GPU results in a higher price.
 If you’re new to gaming, you have probably heard the terms GPU and graphics card being used interchangeably as if they’re referring to the same thing.
 I also used to have a hard time telling the difference.

 What you have just seen above is the graphics card, comprising of fans (coolers), video memory, PCB, connectors, and of course the GPU.
 So basically, the GPU is a component of the graphics card.
 The GPU is responsible for carrying out complex equations that determine in-game graphics, while the graphics card enables the GPU to function using the parts I have just mentioned above.